Mayer’s Mini Leech – create a smaller and more realistic leech

 Mayer’s Mini Leech

-Fortunately, Landon Mayer spoke to our local club and showed us how he tied his Mayer’s Mini Leech and presenting his pattern to the selective trout was success with a nice 16 inch cutthroat on the first cast.
+Fortunately, Landon Mayer spoke to our local club and showed us how he ties his Mayer’s Mini Leech.
+Landon presents this pattern to selective trout and found success with a nice 16 inch cutthroat on the first cast.
 Like most guide flies, it is a simple tie with just three materials mostly tied just behind the eye of the hook.
 The key to this pattern is the micro pine squirrel that can handle a small hook, retain the tapered shape and provide the action of a living leech.

 Cowboy Leech

 Landon’s inspiration for this pattern came from a trip he had on the South Platte with Jason and Mark Hamrick in 2005.
-John Barr was with Landon and brought his Slumpbuster streamers which utilized a Pine Squirrel strip for the zonker wing.
-The Hamrick’s also had their version of a leech pattern known as the Cowboy Leech which also utilized a Pine Squirrel strip and was tied down to a size 14.
+John Barr was with Landon and brought his Slumpbuster streamers which utilized a Pine Squirrel strip for the zonker wing, sizes 8 and 10.
+The Hamrick’s also had their version of a leech pattern known as the Cowboy Leech that utilized a Pine Squirrel strip and was tied down to a size 14.

-Both had great success but Landon got the idea of creating an even smaller leech pattern by using Micro Pine Squirrel strips.
+Both had great success but Landon got the idea of creating an even smaller leech pattern by using Micro Pine Squirrel strips to achieve a size as small as a #18.
 A smaller pattern would need to be tied on a strong hook with a large gap and straight eye, so the TMC 2488H seemed to be the likely candidate.
-Rather than using Pine Squirrel for the thorax as both Barr and the Hamricks did, Landon uses a large Ostrich herl and creates a nice body that is proportional to the hook.
+Rather than using Pine Squirrel for the thorax as both Barr and the Hamricks did, Landon choose large Ostrich herls to create a nice body that is proportional to the hook.

 Presentation